-The following types of manuscripts can be considered for peer-reviewed publication in Drinking Water Engineering and Science (DWES) and its discussion forum Drinking Water Engineering and Science Discussions (DWESD):
+The following types of manuscripts can be considered for peer-reviewed publication in Drinking Water Engineering and Science (DWES):

 - Research articles report substantial and original scientific results within the journal scope.